pnnl/chgl/INSTALL.md

 CHGL can be compiled by first installing Chapel (see https://chapel-lang.org/docs/usingchapel/QUICKSTART.html) or using a Chapel Docker image (see https://hub.docker.com/r/chapel/chapel/).
 Note however that CHGL uses features found in the Chapel 1.18 pre-release and these features are currently unavailable in Docker images.
 Once a 1.18 release is made, Docker images can be used.

-With Chapel installed, you can compile the CHGL module as follows:

-**TODO** @tjstavenger-pnnl add compile instructions that create module but not run tests
+In the future, CHGL will be compiled and packaged into a Mason library.
+For the time being, CHGL is used directly (see unit tests for examples).
+The code is compiled and tested simultaneously -- see the Test Cases section below for running the unit tests.

-See the ``.gitlab-ci.yml`` file for an example of our continuous integration build.
+Also see the ``.gitlab-ci.yml`` file for an example of our continuous integration build.

 Test Cases
 ----------

 CHGL includes both unit & performance tests utilizing the ``start_test`` Python script supplied by Chapel.
 Change directories into ``test/unit`` or ``test/performance`` and execute ``start_test`` to run the tests.
 View the [unit test README](test/unit/README.md) or [perfomrance test README](test/performance/README.md) for more information.

-_Note that the build on GitlabCI currently fails as we wait on Chapel 1.18 to be released.
-The GitlabCI build uses the Chapel Docker images to build, but a 1.18 version is unavailable._

 User Guide
 ==========